jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-History.md

 The following operation is supported for the specified deployment history:

 - Redeployment: Re-deploy the deployment task.
-Click **Re-deploy** to create a deployment task with deployment information.
+Click **Re-deploy** to create a deployment task with deployment information
 - View details: View details of deployment task